The club was founded by the teacher James Allan in 1879. There was an appropriate title, “Teachers of Sunderland and the surrounding area.”

 1997 – present

 In 1997, the club marked the move to the Stadium of Light with a new emblem.
 In the center is a shield divided into four parts.
-In the lower right corner is the famous Wearmouth Bridge, which connects the south and north of the city.
+The lower right corner is the famous Wearmouth Bridge, which connects the south and north of the city.
 On the left is the Penshaw monument.
 On the sides are two black lions, as on the emblem of Sunderland.
 At the bottom of the tape is the full name of the team.